Learn Understanding Strengths-Based...

 The Traditional Approach

-One example of applying this method to simple physical illnesses is how when you experience a headache you might take a pain reliever like aspirin, ibuprofen (Advil) or acetaminophen (Tylenol) to stop hurting.
-Along the same lines, to treat a mental illness like depression you could take antidepressants or go see a therapist.
+One example of applying this method to simple physical illnesses is how, when you experience a headache, you might take a pain reliever like aspirin, ibuprofen (Advil), or acetaminophen (Tylenol) to stop hurting.
+Along the same lines, to treat a mental illness like depression, you could take antidepressants or go see a therapist.

 While these types of solutions, also called the medical model of care, work for some people, strengths-based therapy may be more effective for addressing complex conditions like substance use disorder or major depressive disorder.
-One study examining the impacts of strengths-based treatments on parolees,1 discusses how part of the reason for this could be because a deficit-based model of treatment often views patients as “the problem” (e.g., one is a drug addict) which typically reinforces low expectations.
-Believing that you’re the problem can have an incredibly negative impact on your self-esteem, which in turn can make healing or recovery feel unreachable.
+One study examined the impacts of strengths-based treatments on parolees.1

 The Strengths-Based Approach

-Strengths-based treatments often have similar goals to the medical model (i.e. to stop you from hurting) but this goal is accomplished in a much different way.
-As the same study mentioned above explains, “The strengths approach reinforces high expectations1 by viewing the situation as ‘the problem’ (e.g., one has drug dependence) and by assuming that the client has many strengths and resources with which to handle the problem.”
-So, instead of treating negative or “bad” symptoms, or trying to “fix” any perceived “problems,” strengths-based therapy promotes “individual empowerment through the acquisition of resources and skills that help people manage their substance use disorder2 or psychiatric disability,” writes David Loveland, the Director of Research for an addiction and mental health non-profit based in Illinois, in his manual on recovery coaching.
+So, instead of treating negative or “bad” symptoms, or trying to “fix” any perceived “problems,” strengths-based therapy promotes “individual empowerment through the acquisition of resources and skills that help people manage their substance use disorder or psychiatric disability,” writes David Loveland, the Director of Research for an addiction and mental health non-profit based in Illinois, in his manual on recovery coaching.3

 Simply put, sometimes we focus so much on the negatives of our situation and the mistakes we made that got us where we are, that we forget how capable we are and how much has actually gone right in our lives.
 SBT helps us remember and tap back into our existing resources and support systems so we can continue succeeding during recovery.